jdwapman/jdwapman.github.io/_pages/research.md

 More specifically, sites that point to other websites with high authority scores have a high hub score, and websites pointed to by other sites with high hub scores in turn have a high authority score. [(Code)](https://github.com/gunrock/gunrock/tree/master/gunrock/app/hits)

+I presented a [Poster](/files/owensgroup/ia2019.pdf) on Gunrock at the UC Davis 2018 Industrial Affiliates Conference.

 Other contributions include general Gunrock documentation, bug fixes, and tests.

 ## Past Projects